2002-2006 Volkswagen Golf and Jetta VR6 and Turbo

 The distinctive Volkswagen styling does not end with the exterior, or with the massive VW emblem on the horn.
 The unique key fob has three buttons, for the usual function.
 No big deal.
 Press a silver button, though, and the key itself pops out like a switchblade knife.
 Cool, though not especially functional - it gets a bit annoying after a while, but it does prove to everyone that you own a Volkswagen.
 The alarm's panic button is cleverly placed on the size of the key fob, where it is less likely to be accidentally pressed.
 Incidentally, the oddball key is part of an electronic theft protection system.

 The moonroof has a clever dial control.
 Move the dial to the desired position, and the moonroof caters to your whim - safer and more convenient than the controls in most cars.
 The moonroof's interior cover includes a vent so that you can block the sun's rays while letting hot air escape.

 The cup-holders pop out from the dashboard or center console, and have springs to hold cups in place - a more thoughtful design than most.
 However, there is no passenger side door lock.
 Presumably, everyone uses the remote control, and when the batteries run down, they open the doors from the driver's side, since power locks are standard.
-Another quirk is the headlight control - there's no option for leaving just the driving lights on.
+Another quirk is the headlight control - there's no option for leaving just the parking lights on.
 You pull the headlight knob to activate fog lights, and a previous driver had pulled our knob too far - it was halfway off when we got it.
-However, pushgint it back on and treating it gently fixed that.
+However, pushint it back on and treating it gently fixed that.